So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 This way you’ll limit the food sources for the bacteria and the water may begin clearing up in the next couple of days.

 Author’s Note: A bacterial bloom caused by overfeeding your fish can arise between 1 and 2 days after the leftovers were left to sit in the aquarium’s substrate.
-Usually, the bacteria are at their peak numbers, at the end of the first day.
+Usually, the bacteria are in their peak numbers, at the end of the first day.

 Anyway, this method is best combined with the previous one.